-Our current globalized work setting presents a unique or a once in a lifetime (hopefully) business environment where a global pandemic probably has affected business ranging from a multinational corporation to a one-person business that ships products or provide services to overseas customers and clients.
+Our current globalized work setting presents a unique or a once in a lifetime (hopefully) business environment for a graduate student where a global pandemic probably has affected business ranging from a multinational corporation to a one-person business that ships products or provide services to overseas customers and clients.
 So, this will be a different learning experience for us all in this fall 2021 semester course.
 I will try to provide current or even real-time relevant international business situations and issues.
-For this semester, this international business course will cover international management.